-7 always serve the functions of both revealing weaknesses in performance while generating a public picture of success.
-Voluntary sector providers should be clear about their purpose when undertaking or commissioning a CBA and be aware that a more in-depth investigation may reveal areas for improvement as well as areas of success.
-(For a broader discussion of the value and pitfalls of evaluation for the voluntary sector, see Hedderman and Hucklesby, 2016).
-CBAs are about more than reducing reoffending Inspection audits of a kind which weigh performance and outcomes against national targets - such as assessing the success of programmes in reducing reoffending against national or regional reoffending thresholds - present their own advantages and limitations.
+CBAs are about more than reducing reoffending

+Inspection audits of a kind which weigh performance and outcomes against national targets - such as assessing the success of programmes in reducing reoffending against national or regional reoffending thresholds - present their own advantages and limitations.
 Whilst the ability to compare outcomes for service users against the national or regional picture adds value to assessing the strengths and weaknesses of programmes (itself a useful form of qualitative cost-benefit analysis), such comparisons should be treated with caution rather than certitude.

-The Ministry of Justice's Justice Data Lab (JDL) gives voluntary organisations and other bodies working with offenders free access to central reoffending data.
-Provided you have service users' consent to use their data and their names, date of birth, gender and date of community sentence or release from prison, and a significant enough number of service suers to generate a statistically significant result, the JLD can calculate the reoffending rates of your service users against a matched cohort of offenders.
+The Ministry of Justice's Justice Data Lab (JDL) gives voluntary organisations and other bodies free access to central reoffending data.
+Provided you have service users' consent to use their data and their names, date of birth, gender and date of community sentence or release from prison, and a significant enough number of service suers to generate a statistically significant result, the JDL can calculate the reoffending rates of your service users against a matched cohort of people.
 You should be confident of your results though as the JDL stipulates that all findings are published in order to advance our knowledge of what works in reducing reoffending.

-Chris Fox and Kevin Albertson (2012; 125-126) usefully summarise the proper uses and misuses of costbenefit analyses with a view to introducing some proportionality into commissioners' expectations as to what is reliably measurable and relevant for providers, including small and medium sized VSOs. - The expectation that benefits (in terms of desistance or increasing pro-social behaviour) may outweigh costs (in financial terms) may not hold.
-In other words, there is a weak relationship between criminal justice interventions for reducing offending, and net financial savings to the public. - Properly conducted, cost-benefit analysis should consider all outcomes (social, financial, personal) and not just weigh reduced reoffending against savings. - Properly done, valuations of 'soft' outcomes (wellbeing, reduction in fear or insecurity) are as important to gaining an accurate analysis as comparison with 'hard' outcomes (reduced offending behaviour).
-Hedderman, C. and Hucklesby, A. (2016).
+Chris Fox and Kevin Albertson (2012; 125-126) usefully summarise the proper uses and misuses of costbenefit analyses with a view to introducing some proportionality into commissioners' expectations as to what is reliably measurable and relevant for providers, including small and medium sized voluntary organisations.

+- The expectation that benefits (in terms of desistance or increasing pro-social behaviour) may outweigh costs (in financial terms) may not hold.
+In other words, there is a weak relationship between criminal justice interventions for reducing offending, and net financial savings to the public. - Properly conducted, cost-benefit analysis should consider all outcomes (social, financial, personal) and not just weigh reduced reoffending against savings. - Properly done, valuations of 'soft' outcomes (wellbeing, reduction in fear or insecurity) are as important to gaining an accurate analysis as comparison with 'hard' outcomes (reduced offending behaviour). - Hedderman, C. and Hucklesby, A. (2016).
 'When worlds collide: researching and evaluating the voluntary sector's work with offenders'.
 In Hucklesby, S. and Corcoran, M. (eds).
 The Voluntary Sector and Criminal justice.
-Basingstoke: Palgrave Macmillan, 117-140.
-8 2 Albertson, K. and Fox, C. (2012).
+Basingstoke: Palgrave Macmillan, 117-140. - 2 Albertson, K. and Fox, C. (2012).
 Crime and Economics: An Introduction.
 Abingdon: Routledge.